Lilla-Kavecsanszki/downwarddog/README.md

 - #20 As a user, I can fill out a contact form so that I can communicate with the management, give my feedback, leave a review to the teachers and the studio

-#### Future ambition - Planned for the next sprint

-- #21 create a share button to be able to share the articles
-- #22 after successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
-- #23 users to be able to add the booking information to their calendar
-- Integrate the onclick message that pops up when the user attempts to delete a booking
-- Create a share button to be able to share the articles
-- After sumbition of a comment, the page to refresh in a way so that the user could leave another comment
-- After successfully creating a booking, for the user to receive a confirmation text or email and/or reminder before the class also
-- Users to be able to add the booking information to their calendar

-(#19 US was deleted during production)
+(Note: User Story #19 was removed during production and is no longer part of the project scope.)

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)

 # Planning

-The planning process started with determining the target clientele, by creating a Persona Profile - by using Code Institutes template - based on design thinking.
-Therefore the website aims to cater to the needs, expectations and preferences of the identified persona.
+The planning process began by identifying the target clientele, which involved creating a Persona Profile using Code Institute's template based on design thinking principles.
+This Persona Profile helps in understanding the needs, expectations, and preferences of the identified persona, and the website is designed to cater to these specific requirements.
 You can see the persona profile [HERE](README_docs/design_thinking_persona_template.pdf).

 Given the prevalence of mobile usage among our target users, creating a responsive website was a top priority in our design approach.
 To achieve this, we leveraged the power of Bootstrap grids, elements, and responsive utilities combined with custom CSS, to ensure seamless adaptability across various devices.